-These two cards, above, depict two minor league teams with major league talent.
+The five cards, above, depict minor league teams with major league talent.

 The Williamsport Millionaires won the Tri-State League Class B Championship in 1908, no doubt due in large part to such talented team members as Harry Wolverton, Eddie Foster, Jack Warhop and others.
 Wolverton, in honor of whom was penned "That Wolverton Rag" song in 1919, most notably managed the New York Highlanders and played for a number of Major League and PCL teams.
 Warhop similarly starred for the New York Yankees.
 For his part, Eddie Foster enjoyed a 13-year career in the majors.

 The Winchester, KY team card also showcases minor league standouts in the days prior to their major league careers, including Fred Toney, who spent many years on the leaderboard for such teams as the Cubs, Reds and Giants.
 In 1917, while pitching for the Reds, Fred Toney squared off against Hippo Vaughn of the Cubs for a nine inning battle in which both pitched no-hitters, the only such occurrence in baseball history.
 Unfortunately, this Winchester team came in dead last in the 1908 Blue Grass League season.

 The Oshkosh Indians can be seen in the third postcard and their future Hall of Fame manager, Kid Nichols, who came out of retirement to manage.
 Also shown is an 18 year old Heinie Groh and several other future major leaguers, including Cozy Dolan, an Oshkosh native.
 This Real Photo card was printed from a glass negative that was cracked in two places.

 The fourth card above is of the Lima Cigarmakers and places each team member at his position on the diamond.
 Several of the players were also Major Leaguers, including Jim Jackson and Frank Foutz.